AV306/xenon/README.md

 A: Download a build that matches your Minecraft version, and drop it in your mods folder.
 Google "How to install Fabric mods" for more info.

+Alternatively, you can clone the repo and run one of the export scripts, then copy the JAR from /build/libs/ to your mods folder.

 ## Credits (for integrations)